tuvo1106/aws-primer/certified_solutions_architect.md

 ---

-- AWS CloudTrail is a service that enables goverance, compliance, operational auditing and risk auditing of your AWS account.
+- AWS CloudTrail is a service that enables governance, compliance, operational auditing and risk auditing of your AWS account.
 - Logs API calls and actions between AWS services.
 - When you need to know who to blame.
 - Easily identify which users and accounts made the call to AWS: